How To Become An Electrician In Ohio: A Step-by-Step Guide

 7. Carry at least $500,000 in general liability insurance.

 This looks like a lot!
-But don’t panic.
-If you passed through the technical college/apprenticeship program route, you’ve likely already accrued a sufficient amount of experience.
+But don’t panic: if you passed through the technical college/apprenticeship program route, you’ve likely already accrued a sufficient amount of experience.
 With some brush-up studying, you will fly through the license and business/law exam.
 Getting liability insurance just takes a phone call with a licensed insurance agent.

 The Bottom Line